Membrane CIP (Clean in Place): A Complete Guide

 The pre-rinse has several functions.
 It displaces feedwater with clean water and confirms the CIP flow path.

-The acid cleaning generally dissolves mineral scale or metals on the membrane system.
+The acid cleaning generally dissolves mineral scales or metals on the membrane system.
 The caustic cleaning is recommended to remove organic material, biological material, and clay from the membrane surface.

 Options for an RO Plant without a CIP System